rickyzhang82/tethering/README.md

  - In the Projects/Targets menu, set the `Bundle Identifer` to something unique.
  - In the 'Signing and Capabilities' menu, set the `Team` to your Apple ID/account.
+ - Connect your device and hit the Build/Run button to install the app

 &nbsp;